-No treatment can stop Alzheimer’s disease.
+Today, no treatment can stop Alzheimer’s disease.
 However, four drugs are used to treat symptoms of the disease.
-They may help maintain thinking, memory, and speaking skills and help with some behavioral problems for a limited time.
-These drugs work by regulating certain chemicals in the brain.
+They may help to maintain critical thinking, memory, and speaking skills and as well as help with some behavioral problems for a limited time.
+These Alzheimer’s drugs work by regulating certain chemicals in the brain.

 For people with mild or moderate Alzheimer’s, donepezil (Aricept®), rivastigmine (Exelon®), or galantamine (Razadyne®) may help prevent some symptoms from becoming worse for a limited time.
 Donepezil is also approved for symptoms of moderate to severe Alzheimer’s.
-Another drug, memantine (Namenda®), is used to treat symptoms of moderate to severe Alzheimer’s, although it is also limited in its effects.
+Another drug, memantine (Namenda®), is used in treating symptoms of moderate to severe Alzheimer’s, although it is also limited in its effects.

-All of these drugs have possible side effects, including nausea, vomiting, diarrhea, and loss of appetite.
+All of these Alzheimer’s medications have potential side effects, including nausea, vomiting, diarrhea, and loss of appetite.
 You should report any unusual symptoms to a doctor right away.
-It is important to follow a doctor’s instructions when taking any medication.
+It is important to follow a doctor’s instructions exactly when taking any medication.